eliranwong/wsl2/bible_apps/desktop.md

 <img src="screenshot_create_shortcut.png" />

-4) Find your created shortcut file on your desktop:
+4) Find your created shortcut file on your desktop.

+5) [Optional] You can assign keyboard shortcuts, by:

+* Right-click the created shortcut file, select "Properties".
+* In the field of "Shortcut key:", pressing "Ctrl + Alt + B" at the same time.
+* Select "OK" or "Apply" to apply the change.

 # Create a Windows shortcut directly on Windows